empovit/nomad-playground/README.md

 # Run a Job

 * We have a simple `sleep` command with the time given as a parameter, packaged as a Docker image (see [entrypoint.sh](docker/entrypoint.sh)).
-To build the image, run `cd docker; docker build -t sleep-job:1 .`
+To build the image, run `docker build -t sleep-job:1 docker`

-* Run a regular job defined in [regular-job.nomad](regular-job.nomad).
-It sleeps 2 min:  `nomad run regular-job.nomad`
+* Run a regular job defined in [regular-job.hcl](regular-job.hcl).
+It sleeps 2 min:  `nomad run regular-job.hcl`

-* Load the parametrized job defined in [parameterized-job.nomad](parameterized-job.nomad): `nomad run parameterized-job.nomad`
+* Load the parametrized job defined in [param-job.hcl](param-job.hcl): `nomad run param-job.hcl`

-* Create a dispatch with either the default sleep time of 60 sec: `nomad job dispatch sleep`, or a custom sleep time (6 min in this case): `nomad job dispatch -meta TIME=360 sleep`
+* Create a dispatch with either the default sleep time of 60 sec: `nomad job dispatch sleep`, or a custom sleep time (6 min in this case): `nomad job dispatch -meta TIME=120 sleep`

 # Try Some Commands